ChenyangQiQi/BSVD/README.md

 ![](./figures/framework.jpg)
 ---

+This branch is for synthesic noise removal on DAVIS dataset.
+We also provide the code for real raw noise removal [here](https://github.com/ChenyangQiQi/BSVD/tree/bsvd_raw).

+---
 ## Dependencies and Installation
 ### Environment
 This code is based on PyTorch and [BasicSR](https://github.com/xinntao/BasicSR) repo.
 It has been tested on Ubuntu 18.04 LTS and CUDA 11.1.